axiom/nix-pianoteq/README.md

 ### Hash Mismatch

-If you get a hash mismatch error, regenerate the hash:
+If you get a hash mismatch error, but want to use the downloaded file anyway, regenerate the hash:

 ```bash
 nix hash file --sri ./your-downloaded-file